mara-schulke/algorithms/README.md

 # algorithms
-All search and sort algorithms implemented in rust.
+Implementation of the most famous sorting algorithms in rust.